neoforged/websites/content/news/neoforge-snapshots.md

 Currently this is the `1.20.x` branch.

 Commits submitted to a snapshot branch will be squashed with the rest of the port into a single commit.
-Large changes will not be accepted, and should wait for a breaking change window.
+Large changes will not be accepted on snapshot branches, and will have to wait for a breaking change window.

 ## Conclusion
 We hope that this new approach will allow for more polished NeoForge updates to new Minecraft versions.